I arrived in Zagora and promptly refueled and stocked up on food. I've developed a sweet tooth for the local patisseries, so I devoured a pastry!

 Tea was offered, so I thought it would be rude to refuse.
 In steps another man who drinks tea with me, and eventually offers to show his jewelry.
 You probably saw this coming, but I naively did not.
 Anyway, thought I'd buy something small cheap, but the smallest item was very expensive.
 I left.
 I felt like I'd been lured in, but I should have refused tea in a shop (sounds obvious now!).

-Whilst filling up with water from a stagnant pool on river bed (dirtiest source so far for water purifier), I got chatting with another chap.
+Whilst filling up with water from a stagnant pool on a river bed (the dirtiest source so far for water purifier), I got chatting with another chap.
 He ran a camel tour guide business, and then he offered me tea.
 I had made it clear I had a planned route on my motorcycle, so I knew there was no ulterior motive.